latextemplates/IEEE/README.md

 ## Attention
 Some conferences distribute a `IEEEtran.cls` V1.7a dated 2007 and a parameter `compsocconf`.
+**The parameter `compsocconf` was NEVER included in Michael Shell's IEEEtran.cls file.
+It is unclear, who did this patch and why it is around in the wild.**

 The most recent version is V1.8b and automatically distributed over CTAN, because it is actively maintained by Michael Shell at <http://www.michaelshell.org/tex/ieeetran/>.
 A full changelog is available at <http://mirror.ctan.org/tex-archive/macros/latex/contrib/IEEEtran/changelog.txt>.